You’re a teacher, we don’t need to sell you on the value of a good outline.

 It should present your most important teaching experience and qualifications at the top

-It should work with ATS (Applicant Tracking System)
+It should work with ATS (Applicant Tracking Systems)

 It should be sent as a PDF

-Nail all of these things and you’ll be on your way to getting that interview—and the job!
+Nail all of these things, and you’ll be on your way to getting that interview (and the job!)

-A Teacher resume header should have the following:
+A teacher resume header should have:

 Your name and certifications: Teaching certifications vary tremendously by state, but putting any relevant ones right up next to your name gives your entire resume a certain gravitas and professionalism.
 If the license is simply an acronym, best to put it next to your name at the top.
 If it’s longer, put it below in your title.

-Basic and important information: This may vary based on the type of Teacher you are, but always think about the importance of your passions.
-It may be the subject you specialize in, the sports you might like to coach, or something else—but if you can fit it in, it’ll go the extra mile.
+Basic and important information: This is going to vary based on the type of teacher you are but something like the subject you specialize in, sports you might like to coach, or anything else you’d like the reader to learn right away.

-Ways to get in touch: Consider how you’d like to be contacted, and how the person reading your resume might want to contact you.
+Ways to get in touch: Consider how you’d like to be contacted and how the person reading your resume might want to contact you.
 Generally, a professional email and phone number are sufficient.

 Elementary School Math Teacher